siddhantchavan/waadi/README.md

 # waadi
-# this is for bus branch
+# rickshaw and bus completed